chandan989/Red-Medica/README.md

 ## ✨ Our Solution

-Red Médica creates an **immutable chain of trust** from manufacturer to patient.
+Red Médica creates an **immutable chain of trust** from manufacturer to patient using Polkadot's interoperable blockchain ecosystem and Firebase's real-time infrastructure.
 Every medicine bottle, every vaccine vial, every medical device gets a digital passport that follows it through its entire journey.

 ### 🎯 Core Features